KristopherJR/Down-Under/READ_ME.txt

 Team: The Boomers & The Zoomer
 Project Title: Down Under
-Developers: Abdul-Roqeeb Oloruntele & Kristopher Randle
+Developers: Abdul-Roqeeb Oloruntele

-Version: 0.1.7
+Version: 0.1.8
-Date: 13-03-2021
+Date: 17-04-2021

 // --------------- VERSION NOTES --------------- //

-Change LevelOne.tcsn to CampLevel.tcsn.
-Created new art assets for the camp.
-Lol
+linked the main menu button.
+Made a save load function but it is still not working as intended (it's not working at all)

 // --------------- NEW SCENES --------------- //

+SaveGame.tscn
+SaveInterface.tscn

+// --------------- EDITED SCENES --------------- //

 N/A

-// --------------- EDITED SCENES --------------- //

-LevelOne.tcsn

 // --------------- NEW SCRIPTS --------------- //

-N/A
+SaveGame.gd
+SaveDictionary.gd
+SaveInterface.gd

 // --------------- EDITED SCRIPTS --------------- //

-MainMenu.gd
+Pause.gd